Patrick Jennings: Political career

 Jennings was nominated to the Legislative Council in 1867.
-He resigned in 1870 to enter the Legislative Assembly as the member for the Murray, but resigned in 1872 and was out of parliament for some years.
+He resigned in 1870 to enter the Legislative Assembly, but resigned in 1872 and was out of parliament for some years.
 He unsuccessfully contested the 1874 election for Mudgee, the Upper Hunter by-election in June 1875 and the 1877 election for Wellington.
-He was a New South Wales Commissioner at the colonial exhibition in Melbourne in 1875, represented the colonies of New South Wales, Queensland and Tasmaniaat the Philadelphia exhibition in 1876, executive commissioner for the International Exhibition in Sydney in 1879.
+He was a New South Wales Commissioner at the colonial exhibition in Melbourne in 1875, represented the colonies of New South Wales, Queensland and Tasmania at the Philadelphia exhibition in 1876, executive commissioner for the International Exhibition in Sydney in 1879.

 Jennings was elected to the assembly again in 1880 as a member for the Bogan and from January to July 1883 was Vice-President of the Executive Council in the ministry of Sir Alexander Stuart.
 He was Colonial Secretary from October to December 1885 in the first ministry of George Dibbs, and in February 1886 became the first practising Catholic Premier and was also Colonial Treasurer.
-His administration lasted only 11 months and had a troubled career, having inherited a financial crisis.
 His attempts to balance the budget included a 5 per cent ad valorem tariff, which came to be seen as a violation of his free-trade platform.
-Jennings was scarcely a strong enough man to control a ministry which included Dibbs, Want and Lyne.
 He did not contest the 1887 election.

-Jennings represented New South Wales at the colonial conference held in London in 1887.
-He was nominated to the Legislative Council in 1890, and was one of the New South Wales representatives at the federal convention held at Sydney in 1891, but did not take a prominent part in the proceedings.
-He was vice-president of the Agricultural Society of New South Wales from 1876 to 1887 and helped to procure the Moore Park site for the Sydney Royal Easter Show.

-Jennings was an amiable, cultivated man much interested in art and music; he contributed £1100 to Sydney University towards the cost of an organ for the great hall.
-He made many friends but was not a great parliamentarian, though he was a prominent figure in the public life of New South Wales for many years.

 Jennings died at Brisbane on 11 July 1897.
 His wife had died in 1887, but he was survived by two sons and a daughter.